michalczaplinski/czaplinski.io/content/blog/blog/make-your-own-mobx/index.md

 Our new implementation has a new interesting side-effect: It checks what component is **currently rendering** whenever we access some property on our store.
 With this clever trick we can build up our `reactionsMap` by simply checking the value of `currentlyRenderingComponent` for each store property that is being accessed.

-Great, now we have build up our map of reactions ( which will happen on the first render).
+Great, now we have built up our map of reactions ( which will happen on the first render).
 But we still need a way to tell react to update the components whenever we `set` a new property on our store.
-Remember, we want to only update the component that **use** that updated property.
+Remember, we want to only update the component that **uses** that updated property.
 Well, we just use the data from our `reactionsMap`:

 ```javascript